microsoft/playwright/docs/src/api/params.md

   - `username` ?<[string]> Optional username to use if HTTP proxy requires authentication.
   - `password` ?<[string]> Optional password to use if HTTP proxy requires authentication.

 Network proxy settings to use with this context.
+Defaults to none.

 :::note
 For Chromium on Windows the browser needs to be launched with the global proxy for this option to work.
 If all